Upload a video from an iphone or ipad directly into a youtube channel

 Did everything as described previously - went back to iPad / iMovie, and the YouTube upload failed.
 It will not recognize the NEW password specifically for the page.

 When you tried to input the password.
 Make sure that you type it on how you see it as it is a case sensitive, if there are some upper case that you input or small letters, then you need to type them accordingly for it to get accepted and be able to log back in.
-To verify if the password you have created is correct, go to a computer then login to the same website and check if the password is being accepted.
+To verify if the password you have created is correct, go to a computer, then login to the same website and check if the password is being accepted.
 If the password has been accepted that way, simply clear cookies, cache and history on your browser as it may be having a confusion of your browsing sessions.
 Sometimes, browser do open the old history that has been cached and it can cause such problems.

 If the password you entered has been rejected, then the password you changed or created was not being applied to take effect.
 You may need to do the steps again and create a password for it, you may also do a forgot password instead then answer all the questions for you to recover the password you just created.
 The Google+ is just the same as your Gmail account or Gmail, e-mail.
-Go to this link to recover: https://www.google.com/accounts/recovery?hl=en&ard=AHwGkRmaUf9tjl2hrTLAZoNKjrgNyONdqGZKdh_7qPLSeaFRgGUQLVpJIuLRGvPsrV7jBIslVvVdrz0JLo9_Db52Y3LWThXYA39nBqCNybds4vFr4t-WnKg80Osu5e3kK68QuRXmrxXc2kgMM3DmVLSeR7XN77z90Q Once you are able to recover the password, you should be able to upload the video on your YouTube account via Google+.
+Go to this link to recover: https://www.google.com/accounts/recovery?hl=en&ard=AHwGkRmaUf9tjl2hrTLAZoNKjrgNyONdqGZKdh_7qPLSeaFRgGUQLVpJIuLRGvPsrV7jBIslVvVdrz0JLo9_Db52Y3LWThXYA39nBqCNybds4vFr4t-WnKg80Osu5e3kK68QuRXmrxXc2kgMM3DmVLSeR7XN77z90Q Once you are able to recover the password, you should be able to upload the video to your YouTube account via Google+.

-Common reason why it keeps on saying failed to upload is with your internet connection.
+A common reason why it keeps on saying failed to upload is with your internet connection.
 If you are using 3G connection, it is best that you connect your iPad to your WiFi network for faster transfer rate and no traffic.
-If you are using 3G connection, tendency that the connection might be having traffic due to usage and other people around your area where you are living.
-Data connection are shared connection to all the people that are in the same area, every user has an allotted bytes for them to use.
+If you are using 3G connection, a tendency that the connection might be having traffic due to usage and other people around your area where you are living.
+Data connection is a shared connection to all the people that are in the same area, every user has an allotted bytes for them to use.
 There is also a small possibility why it failed to upload the video, this is due to "Double NAT".
 If you have a modem and router in one (Known as Gateway) and you have connected a wireless router, basically your connection becomes totally restricted.
 To resolve such incident, you may need to open some ports or configure the wireless router as an access point.
 Again, only a slight chance to have a "Double NAT".

 What you can do is to restart your wireless router and forget then connect to the network to retry to upload the video you want.
 Check how big the video you are trying to upload as well as it may be the cause of the problem for having failed to upload.
-If you also have a 1Mbps connection at home or a lot of devices that are connected at the same time and using internet while uploading, it is best you ask them to wait or wait till you are the only one using the WiFi or internet.
+If you also have a 1Mbps connection at home or a lot of devices that are connected at the same time and using the internet while uploading, it is best you ask them to wait or wait till you are the only one using the WiFi or internet.